memari-majid/LLM-App-Design/docs/index.md

   <figcaption>Your comprehensive guide to designing, building, and operating production-ready AI applications and AI agent systems.</figcaption>
 </figure>

-This **AI Application Design Field Manual** is your essential companion for navigating the rapidly evolving landscape of Artificial Intelligence (AI), including Large Language Models (LLMs), and their application in real-world, enterprise-grade systems.
+This **AI Application Architecture Design** guide is your essential companion for navigating the rapidly evolving landscape of Artificial Intelligence (AI), including Large Language Models (LLMs), and their application in real-world, enterprise-grade systems.

 Whether you're an **AI Architect**, a **Solutions Architect** adapting to AI, an **ML/Software Engineer** building these systems, or a **Technical Leader/Product Manager** guiding AI initiatives, this field manual provides the practical knowledge, battle-tested patterns, and strategic insights you need to succeed.